madison-han/Scripts-for-CS-246/README.md

-The content does not reflect what is taught in CS 246.
+Does not reflect what is taught in CS 246.